josephcatalano/dsa-practice/notes.md

     git clone <paste-github-url-here> - You do this once per machine to create a brand new, local copy of a remote repository.
-It's like subscribing to a new magazine; you get the entire back-catalog and are set up for future issues. git diff --staged - compare the snapshot of files you created with git add (shows everything you have added) git log - Shows list of commit history starting with most recent
+It's like subscribing to a new magazine; you get the entire back-catalog and are set up for future issues. git diff --staged - compare the snapshot of files you created with git add (shows everything you have added) git log - Shows list of commit history starting with most recent git mv <old-file-name> <new-file-name> - Single "rename" action, not a separate delete and add.

 *PIP*
     pip freeze > requirements.txt - Generates a list of installed packages, and then pours them into a new file called requirements.txt